alexwoolford/ccloud-neo4j/README.md

     docker build . -t ccloud-neo4j:1.0.0

 We then login to Confluent Cloud, create a cluster, generate API key(s), and get the connection properties.
 This can be done via the UI or CLI.
-Once the cluster has been created we create three (compacted) topics that will be used by Connect:

-  - `connect-configs`
-  - `connect-offsets`
-  - `connect-status`

 We can now spin-up the Kafka Connect container that contains the Neo4j sink: